 Team) is a charitable organisation based in West London.
 It was founded in 2008, when it opened its youth club which offered regular workshops on substance abuse awareness, informal talks on the Sikh and other faiths, and group discussions and debates on current issues, allowing children and youth to open up about the problems they face such as gang culture, drug addiction and alcohol abuse.
 In 2009 the Nishkam SWAT Homeless Project was established amidst the growing concerns for the ever increasing homeless population in and around London.
 Volunteers would spend their evenings preparing food and serving it across the city.
+A primary collaboration for this Period has been the cooking of 100 meals every Monday at the Gurudwara for those who are homeless.

-With the ongoing support of GNNSJ London, Nishkam SWAT has grown from strength to strength, and over the year's their service has grown to include advice, guidance, counseling and various health services, across 14 locations in the UK.
+This equates to just over 5000 hot meals.
 The Zero Hunger with Nishkam Langar is an innovative approach to achieving the UN goal of zero hunger.
 The project is based in Malawi, East Africa, and provides local children free food at school, which in turn provides children with an incentive to attend and gain an education which will support them throughout their lives.
-The initiative works on a selfsustaining program where local communities are not only provided free meals, they are also provided with land, machinery and training to become self-reliant.
+The initiative works on a self-sustaining program where local communities are not only provided free meals, they are also provided with land, machinery and training to become self-reliant.
 Currently Zero Hunger with Nishkam Langar served 100,000 meals a month, and is on target to serve in excess of 1 million meals per year.